 What are the worst retail company mission statements, visions, and values?
 Do the retail companies included on retail industry "worst" lists have the worst company mission statement, leadership visions, and core values that are driving them to the worst retail practices?

 While it's a subjective exercise to say which of the largest U.S. retail chains have the "best" or "worst" mission statement, leadership visions, and core values, determining which American retailers have the worst retail practices is more quantifiable.
 It seems logical that the retail chains that are consistently rated and ranked as the "worst" in comparison to their retail industry peers would also have the company guiding documents at their core that are driving their substandard performance.

 What follows is a list of U.S. retail chains that have been identified as the "worst" in various aspects of their retailing business.
-Click the links to discover the mission statements of these "worst" companies to analyze the badly written or badly executed mission statements that are leading them to their "worst" status.
+Discover the mission statements of these "worst" companies to analyze the badly written or badly executed mission statements that are leading them to their "worst" status.
 (This list of "worst" retail company mission statements is arranged alphabetically, not in order of worst-ness.)

 Mission Statements That Guide the Most Hated Retail Companies in America

 It's hard to believe that any company - particularly a customer-dependent retail company - would be on a mission to land on the Most Hated Retail Companies in America list.
 Yet, some of the largest U.S. retail chains have been identified as a most hated company.
 And some of them, like Sears and Walmart, have landed there more than once.
 What are the mission statements that have managed to create the most hated retail companies in America?
 Keep reading.

 On paper, AT&T is about connection, solutions, innovation, and "doing it better" than their competitors in the telecommunications, wireless, and entertainment industries.
 After repeat appearances on the "Most Hated Companies in America" list, however, AT&T has proven that a mission statement is only as good as the customer experience it creates.